rjcmarkelz/BIS180L_web/README.md

 ### Lab Rmarkdown page

 For a lab _*R* markdown_ page things are a bit more complicated.
 Use the same front matter as for a regular lab markdown page, but save it in the `_rmd` folder.
 Then run jekyll_knit_BIS180L.R (found in `_rmd` directory), changing the paths as appropriate.
 This will automatically create the `.md` file and place it in the posts directory with appropriate links to image files.
 Non-R files that you want to include should be placed in the `images` directory.
-R images generated during knitting will be automatically places in the `figure` directory and inlcuded.  __Important__: name you code chunks, especially those that generate figures!
+R images generated during knitting will be automatically places in the `figure` directory and inlcuded.  __Important__: name your code chunks, especially those that generate figures!

 ### Post